Daniel & Clara: An Interview in 12 Parts. Part 4: ‘Experiential Cinema, Expanded Cinema and the Sacrificium Intellectus’.April 30, 2018

 Let us ignite a fire from the sap of the most radiant flowers.
 Let us ferment a concoction, whose theurgy will untether us from the stagnant morass of stifled thoughts and unleash a sphere of fresh ideas.
 Let us create an intoxicating illusion that is more revealing than the clarity of its absence.
 The optician will be recast as a mesmerist and our eyes will be induced with the power of a psychic archaeologist tearing through the sediments of life, discovering new facets and uncovering the caresses and wrenches of meaning.
 From the scorched sap a path will be formed and a journey will be commenced.
 And all of this will form our story, a story already told, but in its retelling it will recommence the most clamorous echoes such that we will swear that we have never heard this story before.

-In this fifth part of our interview with The Underground Film Studio, Bradley Tuck and Daniel Fawcett discuss Daniel Fawcett’s film Splendor Solis: Home Movies from 1998-2015 (2015), the process and journey of its creation and the themes of alchemy, Jungian psychotherapy and personal journeys.
+In this fifth part of our interview, Bradley Tuck and Daniel Fawcett discuss Daniel Fawcett’s film Splendor Solis: Home Movies from 1998-2015 (2015), the process and journey of its creation and the themes of alchemy, Jungian psychotherapy and personal journeys.

 Splendor Solis can be viewed on Vimeo on Demand here, and the DVD can be purchased here.